 Stores and Inventory Solutions

-Total Available displays the aggregate of all of the inventory sources you have connected, while the Order Details displays inventory from one specific source.
-When you select an order it will show the inventory from that one inventory source, not the aggregate.
+Total Available displays the sum of all of the inventory sources you have connected, while the Order Details will display inventory from one specific source.
+When you select an order, any inventory counts displayed will be from one inventory source, not multiple.

 In the sample scenarios below, we use Shopify as an example of a compatible inventory source.